Suggested Two-day Schedule and Planning

 7. The host country will announce the time and location of the pre-competition, post-competition and other meetings.

-8. We suggest posting PAMA Global's website address on posters around the venue, so they can stay up-to-date with PAMA's events.
+8. We suggest posting PAMA Global's website address and QR code on posters around the venue, so they can stay up-to-date with PAMA's events.

 9. The host country will order the medals for the computer flash competition locally (the Secretariat pays for the expenses).
 The budget is about $20 for each medal.
 Ten medals are required.

-10. The host country needs to prepare small desktop flags of all the attending country (with stands used in all the meetings and on stage during the competition).
+10. The host country needs to prepare small desktop flags of all the attending countries (withstands used in all the meetings and on stage during the competition).

 11. If the host country would like to have the Secretariat order the table mat for them, please inform us at least three months before the competition.
 Each table mat is $3 US.